MrLixm/opscripting/doc/tools-library.md

 The .py file will be in charge to describe how to create the node, and the .lua file, the entry point for the OpScript, that will be imported.

-You may find multplie libraries of tool to register.
+You may find multiple libraries of tool to register.

+> **Info**: note that actually you could only have a single .py file declaring
+> a node interface to register simple tools.

 # Structure